sneharth/Data-Science/Wafer Fault Detection/README.md

-This is going to be an end-to-end project.
+This is going to be an end-to-end project starting tomorrow.